contrast-zone/t-rewriter.js/draft/co-rewrite.md

 )
 ```

-#### 1.2.1.c. free combining
+#### 1.2.1.c. free rules combining

 - resuming, we start from top rule that is in fact a `READ` rule
-- each `READ` section contains a conjunction of s-exprs, disjunctions, or read rules
+- each `READ` section contains a conjunction of s-exprs, conjunction of disjunctions, or conjunction of read rules
-- each `WRITE` section contains a disjunction of s-exprs, conjunctions, or write rules
+- each `WRITE` section contains a disjunction of s-exprs, disjunction of conjunctions, or disjunction of write rules
+- a word about rules as functions, rules as types

 ```
 (